haneefawan/Getting-and-Cleaning-Data/codebook.md

 - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 # run_analysis.R
-The script has one function (merge_test_and_training) which performs merging of training and test.
-The output is a text file (tidy_data.txt) produced in the working directory.
+- The script has one function  called (merge_test_and_training) which performs merging of training and test using the wrapper sprintf() and rbind().
+- sprinf() is used to fetch contents from features.txt and assign to column names, and lables from activity_labels.txt.
+- y is
+-
+-
+-
+-
+- The output is a text file (tidy_data.txt) produced in the working directory.

 # Global Environment
 ```R